 Quality of life indicators - productive or main activity

-Share of employees aged 15-64 years that could not find a permanent contract, 2017
+Share of employees with a temporary contract aged 15-64 years that could not find a permanent job, 2019

 This article is part of a Eurostat online publication that focuses on Quality of life indicators, providing recent statistics for the European Union (EU).
 The publication presents a detailed view of various dimensions that can form the basis for a more profound analysis of the quality of life, complementing gross domestic product (GDP) which has traditionally been used to provide a general overview of economic and social developments.

 The focus of this article is the second dimension — productive or main activity — of the nine quality of life indicators dimensions that form part of a framework, endorsed by an expert group on quality of life indicators.
 The term productive or main activity refers to gainful or recompensed work (for example directly paid as an employee, or indirectly recompensed as a self-employed person or unpaid family worker), referred to hereafter as paid work, unpaid work (for example, unpaid work caring for family members or volunteering) and other types of main activity status (for example, studying or retirement).

 Assessing the effect of working life on the overall quality of life is a complex matter as many complementary aspects of a person’s activity have to be taken into account.
 Broadly speaking, the quantity as well as the quality of employment needs to be measured.

 Productive or main activity in the context of quality of life

 While the employment indicators analysed in this article refer only to gainful employment, work affects quality of life not only because of the income it generates but also because of the role it plays in giving people their sense of identity and opportunities for social contact with others.